What is diabetes?

 This type of diabetes appears in women during pregnancy, usually after the first trimester, but mostly disappears when the pregnancy terminates.
 In most cases, it arises because the body cannot produce enough insulin for both mother and baby.
 However, if diabetes occurs during the first trimester, the condition is likely to have existed already before the pregnancy and

 Being overweight or obese is a critical factor in contracting type 2 diabetes and puts people at higher risk, so it follows that the same principle applies to pregnant women.

 Gestational diabetes affects up to five per cent of all pregnancies (Lancet, 2008).
-Those women who developed gestational diabetes which subsequently disappeared, are at an increased risk (about 30 per cent) of the disease reappearing later in life (Girling
+Those women who developed gestational diabetes which subsequently disappeared, are at an increased risk (about 30 per cent) of the disease reappearing later in life (Girling and Dornhorst, 2004).

 Metabolic syndrome, or Syndrome X, is a condition characterised by central obesity (most weight accumulated around the waist), raised blood pressure, raised triglycerides (fats in the blood), low HDL cholesterol (the ‘good’ type that helps to clear cholesterol from the bloodstream) and impaired glucose metabolism.
 Impaired glucose metabolism means that the body is not using glucose properly and the level in the blood is elevated but has not yet reached diabetic levels.

 All these symptoms significantly increase the risk of diabetes and cardiovascular disease.

 Individuals with impaired glucose metabolism (elevated blood glucose) which has not yet reached diabetic levels are diagnosed with pre-diabetes.
 This condition is also associated with insulin resistance.
 The main risk factor for pre-diabetes is obesity and related risk factors include high blood pressure, low HDL cholesterol and high triglycerides (fats in the blood).